tinninj/CS330-Programing-Language-Project/README.md

 Non-primitive Data types
 ===================
-In JavaScript some non-primitive data types are considered objects.
-Objects can have different properties and methods.
-They have key-value pairs.
+In JavaScript, some non-primitive data types are considered objects.
+Objects can have various properties and methods, and they are composed of key-value pairs.

 Commons Non-primitive Data Types
 ==================

-+ Arrays: Arrays are a collection of different values stored under a single name.
++ Arrays: Arrays are collections of different values stored under a single name.
 They are resizable.
-The key value pair consists of the name of the array and each value stored in the array.
+Each array consists of a key-value pair, with the name of the array being the key and the values being stored in the array.